feichao/daterangerpicker/README.md

 **use like this**

-> `<daterange-picker dateLang: '@' dateLabel: '@'  startDate: '=' endDate: '=?' minDate: '@' maxDate: '@' dateType: '@' dateLength: '=?' shouleRefresh: '@'>
+> `<daterange-picker dateLang: '@' dateLabel: '@'  startDate: '=' endDate: '=?' minDate: '@' maxDate: '@' dateType: '@' dateLength: '=?' confirm-event='&?'>
 </daterange-picker>`

 **params**
 > date-lang: language.
 Use 'cn' for Chinese, 'en' for English.
 Default is 'en'.
 >
 > date-label: label.
-Default is: Chinese '日期', English 'Date'.
+Default ''.
 >
 > date-type: 'range' or none.
 If you want to use this component for daterange-picker, you should set 'range'.
 If none, this is a just date-picker.
 >
 > start-date:  Start Date if date-type is 'range'.
 Select Date if date-type is none.
 >
 > end-date: End Date if date-type is 'range'.
 Useless if date-type is none.
 >
 > max-date & min-date: Min Date and Max Date that can select.
 Such as '2015-07-08'.
 >
 > date-length: diff between start-date and end-date.

->   shoule-refresh: If you modify the start-date or end-date outside the component, you should refresh the component.
-Default is none
+>
+> confirm-event: callback when click confirm button.

 **important**